XaosKoltron/Flair/README.md

-# Aphla Phase
+# Aphla
-Name is reserved for the meantime.
+Flair is reserved for the name for now.
+Feel free to join my discord in the meantime! - https://discord.gg/UCpRrbv8Tt